jamesaevans/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming-v2.md

 ### Report on custom events

-Custom event completions can be analyzed from the custom events tool, and event data will also be available in the custom report builder and attribution reports.
+Analyze custom event completions from the custom events tool, and event data is available in the custom report builder and attribution reports.

 Learn more about [analyzing your custom events](https://knowledge.hubspot.com/analytics-tools/analyze-custom-behavioral-events).

 ### View event completions on the contact timeline

-Event completions will appear on the contact record timeline, along with any properties that were populated.
+Event completions appear on the contact record timeline, along with any properties that were populated.

 To view event details on the contact timeline: